-Promising results: P3D Bone ― A natural and strong bone implant
+Promising results: P3D Bone ― A natural and bone-forming implant

 - Are mechanically strong